Fall Foliage at the Lincoln Memorial on the National Mall - Monuments in Washington, DC

 Don't miss the March on Washington on Aug.
 26, which will honor the 60th anniversary of Martin Luther King, Jr.'s famous "I Have A Dream" speech given at the Lincoln Memorial.

-The best way to approach the Memorial is from the east, by the Washington Monument and the National World War II Memorial.
-This will put you at the edge of the Reflecting Pool, a shimmering expanse recently renovated to best illuminate the grand buildings honoring our most storied leaders.
+The grand Lincoln Memorial towers over the Reflecting Pool, anchoring the western end of the National Mall.
+The best way to approach the memorial is from the east, by the Washington Monument and the National World War II Memorial.
+This will put you at the edge of the Reflecting Pool, a shimmering expanse which best illuminates the grand structures honoring our most storied leaders.

 Climb the stairs leading to the interior, and look up.
 There, etched into the wall, is a memorable quote: "In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever."

-Below the quote sits a 19-foot tall, 175-ton statue of the man, himself looking out over the Mall of the country that he fought so hard to preserve and unite.
+Below the quote sits a 19-foot tall, 175-ton statue of President Lincoln, himself looking out over the Mall of the country that he fought so hard to preserve and unite.
 The statue was designed by Daniel Chester French, who worked to depict Lincoln during the Civil War, stately and dignified.
-Interestingly, though the memorial was approved decades earlier, construction began in 1914, and the memorial opened to the public in 1922.
+Interestingly, though the memorial was approved decades earlier, construction did not begin until 1914, and the memorial opened to the public in 1922.

-To the left of the statue is Lincoln’s great speech, the Gettysburg Address, perhaps the most famous in U.S. history.
-Every single word of the Address is etched into the wall to inspire Americans just as it did so brilliantly in 1863.
-To the right is the entire Second Inaugural Address, given in March of 1865 and mere months before Lincoln’s death.
+To the left of the statue is Lincoln’s great speech, the Gettysburg Address, one of the most famous in U.S. history.
+Every single word of the address is etched into the wall to inspire Americans just as it did in 1863.
+To the right is the entire Second Inaugural Address, given in March of 1865 — mere months before Lincoln’s death.